anvitapranjal18-glitch/Marvel_Induction_2026/Task_14.md

 - **🧠 Boolean Logic:** Applying fundamental logic gates (AND, NOT) to solve real-world security scenarios.
 - **📝 K-Map Optimization:** Learning to reduce digital expressions to their simplest form to minimize the number of physical ICs required.
-- **🔌 Combinational Circuitry:** Building multi-gate systems on a breadboard with proper pull-up/pull-down resistor configurations.
 - **💡 Security Systems Design:** Understanding the logic behind "Normally Open" and "Normally Closed" sensor configurations.

 ---